ayoayco/ayco.io-astro/README.md

 | `pnpm run deploy`   | run build and upload to my server              |
 | `pnpm run prep:now` | back up and clear current `now page` constants |

+> For the deploy script, you need to add an environmental variable named HOST

 -----

 > Just keep building.